topologicalhurt/Thesis/docs/CONTRIBUTING.md

 Now module a will dynamically retrieve what it needs from module b without getting anything more \& vice versa!

+### Dataclasses

+Don't use tuples or dictionaries to pass or return complex data types.
+Encapsulate the data in a dataclass (*see: https://docs.python.org/3/library/dataclasses.html*) and place it under the respective ```dataclasses.py```.

 ___
 ## System Verilog / Verilog